 In response to life-threatening conditions such as sepsis and infection, trauma, serious burn injuries, severe lung injury, and pancreatitis, the body frequently overreacts and produces a massive excess of cytokines, or “cytokine storm”.
 Cytokines normally help the body cope with injury, but at these levels, cytokine storm is toxic to the body, driving severe inflammation and a cascade of pathophysiologic changes in the body that cause cell damage, organ failure and often death.
 It follows that reduction of cytokine storm may limit this cascade of events, thereby reducing the severity of illness, and helping patients recover and survive.
 Until recently, however, there were no effective ways to reduce cytokine storm broadly.

 CytoSorb® is a first-in-class extracorporeal cytokine adsorber, now approved in the European Union, and broadly indicated for use in any clinical situation where cytokines are elevated.
 It is compatible with standard hemodialysis machines and blood pumps found in most hospitals.
 Blood is pumped out of the body, through the CytoSorb® cartridge that contains the company’s proprietary blood compatible porous polymer beads, and the “purified” blood is recirculated back to the patient.
-In a six hour period, a patient's entire blood volume can be treated approximately 20 times.
+In a twenty-four hour period, a patient's entire blood volume can be treated approximately 70 times.

 CytoSorb® has now been used successfully in many conditions where deadly inflammation can lead to organ injury and failure.
 We are seeing strong interest in the following clinical applications: